Israels Plads

 Israels Plads (literally Israel's Square) is a large public square in central Copenhagen, Denmark, located in the area between Nørreport station and The Lakes.
-Its north end is home to a covered food market while the south end is currently subject to a comprehensive redesign which will integrate it with the adjoining Ørsted Park.
+Its northern part hosts a market (with two market halls since 2011).
+Its southern part was extensively redesigned in 2014, with transition into the adjacent Ørsted Park.

 History

 Background

 The square is located in the area which was released after Copenhagen's Bastioned Fortifications were decommissioned in the second half of the 19th century.
 Until then the area had remained largely undeveloped due to the enforcement of a no-built zone outside the city walls.

 The Greengroceer's Market

 A vegetable market, Grønttorvet, opened at Vendersgade on 26 April 1889 after the market activities had been discontinued at Christianshavns Torv.

 Expansion and move

 The northern part of today's Israels Plads, between Vendersgade and Frederiksborggade, was originally not part of Grønttorvet.
 It had a fountain and was known as Hundetorvet (literally Dog Square), presumably because it was popular with people walking their dog.
 In 1913, the space was incorporated into the market area.

 The market at Grønttorvet closed when the new vegetable market in Valby was inaugurated on 1 October 1958.

 Grønttorvet was renamed Israels Plads on 11 October 1968, the 25th anniversary of Nazi persecution of Jews in Denmark.